Run a service locally

 Customer Registry Subscriber Sample

 On the other hand, in the customer-registry-subscriber we will use port 8081 and 9001 respectively to avoid port conflicts with the customer-registry service.
+The ports can be configured in the .env located at the project’s root folder.

 Moreover, since customer-registry-subscriber needs to subscribe to customer-registry and since we will be running it on our local machine, we need to show it where to find the customer-registry service.